Comprehensive Cancer Control Program

 Cancer Plan Minnesota

-In 2016, The Minnesota Cancer Alliance together with MDH led the development of Cancer Plan Minnesota 2025: A Framework for Action.
+In 2016, The Minnesota Cancer Alliance together with MDH led the development of Cancer Plan Minnesota 2025 (PDF): A Framework for Action.
+In 2020, a Five-Year Progress Report (PDF) was published to provide an update of MCA’s progress, halfway through the Cancer Plan implementation.

 This framework for action invites everyone to get involved.
 It challenges organizations and individuals in every sector and every region of the state to step up, work together and make a difference for all Minnesotans.